 Data provided by the SDCCD include information on faculty and staff by place of work and by place of residence.
 These data appear in Table 1.1.
-As shown, the SDCCD employed 1,622 full-time and 3,023 part-time faculty and staff in FY 2021-22.
-Of these, all worked in the county and 96% lived in the county.
+As shown, SDCCD employed 1,700 full-time and 3,135 part-time faculty and staff in FY 2022-23.
+Of these, 95% worked and lived in the county.
 These data are used to isolate the portion of the employees' payroll and household expenses that remains in the county economy.

-Figure 1.1: The SDCCD revenues by source, FY 2021-22
+Figure 1.1: The SDCCD revenues by source, FY 2022-23